Strategic Tips To Start A Homestead Right Where You Are

 Sinking funds are a great way to set money aside for specific financial goals.
 Whether it’s saving for a new farm project (for me a Highlander cow) repairs or some piece of equipment to make your life easier, having sinking funds in place can help you stay on track with your financial goals.

 Start by listing out the different sinking funds you want to create.
 Once you have your list, allocate specific amounts to each fund based on your financial goals.
-THIS SPREADSHEET ON ETSY really helped me have all of my sinking funds in one account and know what the total amount needed to be in savings to hit those goals.
+THIS SPREADSHEET ON ETSY is really similer to the spreadsheet I bought that helped me have all of my sinking funds in one account and know what the total amount needed to be in savings to hit those goals. – The one I bought over a year ago is no longer sold.

 By setting up sinking funds, you can effectively plan for future expenses and avoid being caught off guard.
 It’s a great way to take control of your finances and work towards achieving your financial goals.
 So start creating your sinking funds today and start saving for the things that matter most to you.